-The Realtor lured you in with what I would consider to be deceptive marketing practices, and then bait and switched you to the standard contract that all Realtors use, at a normal commission rate.
+The Realtor lured you in with what I would consider to be deceptive marketing practices, and then bait and switched you to the standard Florida listing agreement that all Realtors use, at a more typical commission rate.
 You see, this Realtor never intended that you would really sign at 11%, their goal was just to lure you in with the deception of guaranteeing a sale, get you to sign and list with them at the 6%, and not have to buy your home.

 Did you fall for it?